tingold/pgdog/docs/docs/features/plugins/rust.md

 return Output::forward(route)
 ```

 Not all plugins have to make a routing decision.
-For example, if your plugin just wants to count how many queries of a certain type your database receives but doesn't care about routing, you can tell pgDog to skip your plugin's routing decision:
+For example, if your plugin just wants to count how many queries of a certain type your database receives but doesn't care about routing, you can tell PgDog to skip your plugin's routing decision:

 ```rust
 return Output::skip()
 ```

-pgDog will ignore this output and pass the query to the next plugin in the chain.
+PgDog will ignore this output and pass the query to the next plugin in the chain.

 ### Parsing query parameters